Skip to content

 In a world where our social media feeds are dominated by "restock" videos and hyper-organized pantries, the reality of maintaining a home can feel suffocating.
 For many of us, the sight of a cluttered living room doesn't spark a desire to organize—it sparks a shutdown.
 If you have ever felt paralyzed by a messy house, you aren't alone.
-Recent data shows that 67% of people feel overwhelmed by the prospect of cleaning, often leading to total avoidance.
+Most people feel overwhelmed by the prospect of cleaning at some point, and that overwhelm often tips into total avoidance.
 This is where tidy method cleaning steps in as a revolutionary, low-barrier approach to home maintenance.

 The TIDY method cleaning system isn't about achieving a "Pinterest-perfect" home; it is about reclaiming your space so it serves your needs.
 Popularized by KC Davis, author of How to Keep House While Drowning, this method shifts the focus from moral obligation to functional care.
 In this guide, we will explore the tidy method cleaning explained in full detail, providing you with a step-by-step roadmap to handle any room without the mental breakdown.